sassoftware/sas-studio-custom-steps/DQ - Create QKB Reference Tables/README.md

 *Note:*  This custom step has no input and output tables; therefore, it is intended to be executed in Standalone mode.

-After running this custom step, you may want to consider adding the created SAS library to your **autoexec** in *SAS Studio* or *SAS Environment Manager*.
-If you add **libname SASDQREF <output_path>**, then the delivered steps that reference the QKB will use your newly created tables.
+After running this custom step, you may want to consider adding ```libname SASDQREF "path-containing-your-QKB-Reference-Tables";```  to your **autoexec** in *SAS Studio* or *SAS Environment Manager*.
+This will then result in steps that use the QKB to use your newly created reference tables.

 ## User Interface